-• In some cases, it is possible to recognize a credit even if the learning outcomes achieved abroad are different from the learning outcomes that the person will have in your school.
+• In some cases, it is possible to recognize a credit even if the learning outcomes earned abroad are different from the learning outcomes that the person will have in their home institution.
 The Competent Institution may decide that the learning outcomes, even if different, are more appropriate for the qualification or for the profession that the qualification prepares.
-For example, you are studying in the field of Information Technologies.
-And you may have achieve a Learning Outcome about Mobile Software abroad.
+For example, a student who is studying in the field of Information Technologies may have achieve a Learning Outcome about Mobile Software abroad.
 However, this Learning Outcome may not be included in the training program in the home country.
 However, the Competent Authority may decide that the relevant learning outcome is related to the profession of the student and validates and recognizes the transferred achievement.

-The qualification system in the your country may allow you to choose between optional units and may be validated.
+• The qualification system in the student's country may allow students to choose between optional units and may be validated.

-• Finally, it is sometimes not possible to recognize the credit if the learning outcomes are not equivalent to the learning outcomes prepared in the your qualification system.
+• Finally, it is sometimes not possible to recognize the credit if the learning outcomes are not equivalent to the learning outcomes prepared in the home qualification system.
 The learning to be achieved abroad should have an absolute equivalent in the host institution.
-In other words, you are expected to achieve a learning outcome abroad which should be learned in your school.
+In other words, the student is expected to achieve a learning outcome abroad which should be learned in his/her school.